 In an optimal scenario, Horizon could continue to pay its distribution of $1.20 annually for the foreseeable future.

 However, any BDC has increased risk of cutting its distribution given that it is required to distribute essentially all of its income.
 Should Horizon’s financial results deteriorate, a dividend cut is certainly possible, as occurred in 2016.

-Double-digit dividend yields are often a sign of elevated risk.
+High dividend yields are often a sign of elevated risk.
 In this case, there is considerable risk that Horizon’s dividend could be reduced in the future if its investment income deteriorates, which could occur in a deep recession.